 Clean subtitle text by removing HTML tags, ASS override codes, duplicate cues, bracketed sound cues, and messy whitespace.

-Use the SRT cleaner when generated or converted subtitles contain formatting tags, duplicate cues, sound labels, or inconsistent whitespace that makes editing harder.
+Use the SRT cleaner when generated, converted, or downloaded subtitles contain HTML tags, ASS override codes, duplicate lines, bracketed sound labels, or inconsistent whitespace.

 Strip HTML tags and ASS override codes while keeping readable dialogue.